RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2025/call.md

 To support the *One University* vision and the University research community we are pleased to announce for the second consecutive year the **2025 RSE collaboration call for proposals**.
 This initiative aims to facilitate access to RSE expertise for researchers who require assistance with software development, optimization, or other computational challenges.
-The 2024 call was very popular and we received XX submissions.
+The 2024 call was very popular and we received 26 submissions.

 #### Objective